kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 ## Upcoming release webinar

-Join members of the Kubernetes v1.27 release team on <date> to learn about the major features of this release, as well as deprecations and removals to help plan for upgrades.
-For more information and registration, visit the [event page](#) on the CNCF Online Programs site.
+Join members of the Kubernetes v1.27 release team on Friday, April 14, 2023, at 10 a.m.
+PDT to learn about the major features of this release, as well as deprecations and removals to help plan for upgrades.
+For more information and registration, visit the [event page](https://community.cncf.io/events/details/cncf-cncf-online-programs-presents-cncf-live-webinar-kubernetes-v127-release/) on the CNCF Online Programs site.

 ## Get Involved